 My Yoga Does Not Look Like This!

-I remember when I was first trained as a yoga teacher 7 years ago being surprised by the fact that Yoga was originally developed for teenage boys training to be monks.
+I remember when I was first trained as a yoga teacher in 2014 how surprised I was to learn that Yoga was originally developed for teenage boys training to be monks.
 Over time I really came to understand how important that fact is for my clients, students, and me.
 The women and men I teach are not 14-year-old boys with narrow hips and a great deal of flexibility preparing their bodies and minds for meditation.
-No, most of my clients are aging people living in the West with modern jobs, as well as contemporary lifestyles, stresses, and aches and pains.
+They are mostly aging people living contemporary lifestyles facing modern world stresses and accompanying aches and pains.

-The Western Yoga scene is changing in many ways including embracing a greater understanding of modern neural science and the role of the nervous system in healing.
+In the last ten years, yoga science has been greatly improved with an understanding of modern brain science and the role of the nervous system in healing.
 Somatics, a movement therapy that focuses on the nervous system is finding its place within modern yoga.
-In the last few years, I discovered Gentle Somatic Yoga, taking two certification programs with James Knight.
+It was life changing for me when I discovered Gentle Somatic Yoga.
+I have completed two certifications with its founder, James Knight.
 I did so, in part, because I could no longer practice nor teach the standard styles of yoga.
 It was not healing my aches and pains.
 My body and mind were leading me to try a different approach and according to Yoga Journal, I am not alone.
 “Somatics is a field of study and practice in the overlapping realms of bodywork, movement, and psychotherapy.
 It asks you to pay attention and to be guided by your internal experience.”

 From a practical standpoint, this means I give students fewer alignment cues but more cues to notice what “a movement” feels like in their bodies.
-I also guide them to close their eyes as often as possible and to sense their organs, connective tissues, nervous system, and areas of chronic pain or tension from the inside out.
-In this way, over time a person becomes more aware of changes in their body with a sense of curiosity, rather than fear.
-Through learning to be more objective and witnessing without creating a story, we are able to empower ourselves to move in ways that are more nourishing to our own bodies or “Somas”, (Greek word for the body).
+I also guide them to close their eyes as often as possible and to sense how the movements are feeling in their organs, connective tissues, nervous system, and muscles.
+They are taking a curious approach to their aches and pains.
+In this way, over time a person can release the fear which contributes to chronic tension.
+Through learning to be more objective and witnessing without creating a story, you will feel more confident, safe and empowered to move in ways that are more nourishing to your own body or “Soma”, (Greek word for the body).

 Major Differences Between Traditional Hatha Yoga and Gentle Somatic Yoga